rahul-thakoor/kws/rfc_internet_standards/RFC and Internet Standards.md

 ![RFC 760](images/rfc760.png)
 ## Conclusion
 In this article we saw how internet protocols become standardised.
 The IETF oversees this process and documents everything in publications known as Request For Comments.
+An RFC can eventually become an Internet Standard through the Internet Standards Track and is characterised by a high degree of technical maturity.

 ## References
 1. https://en.wikipedia.org/wiki/Internet_Engineering_Task_Force